 Colosseum - The largest amphitheater ever constructed during the years 72AD-80AD; used for gladiatorial contests and other public spectacles.
 Partially ruined by an earthquake, this still remains one of the focal points of Rome and is one of the most popular tourist destinations.
 The entrance ticket to the Colosseum, which also includes the Palatine Hill and the Roman Forum, costs 12 euros for the whole ticket and 7.50 euros the reduced price reserved for European citizens aged between 18 and 25 years.
 Remember, Colosseum is near Trevi Fountain, the distance between Colosseum and Trevi Fountain is 1 km.

 Pantheon - "Of, relating to, or common among all the gods" A temple to the Gods of Ancient Rome.
 Currently a Roman Catholic Church that still remains the world's largest unreinforced dome made of concrete and one of the best preserved buildings in Rome.
 Burial site of painter Raphael and architect, Peruzzi, among others.

 Trevi Fountain - One of the most famous fountains in the world at the center point of three roads (Tre vie) in Rome.
 Built at the end of an aqueduct, this fountain is one of the oldest water sources in the city.
-So, go throw a coin into the fountain; it’s for charity!

 Theatre of Marcellus - ancient open air theatre showing nights of drama and song, that was started by Caesar and completed in 13BC by Augustus whom dedicated it to his nephew Marcus Claudius Marcellus.
 At the time it was the largest theater in Rome and used for more than 400 years.